The aye-aye is a medium-sized nocturnal lemur; this is where the similarity to any other lemur ends.

 Due to deforestation and persecution, the population dramatically declined in size and by the 1980s only a few scattered individuals were thought to remain.
 Recent research has shown that aye ayes are more widely distributed than previously thought and sightings have thankfully increased.
 A protected aye aye reserve off the northeast coast of Madagascar - Nosy Mangabe - has now been established.

 The aye-aye population is being maintained in human care here at the Zoo.
 They are kept separately, as befits their solitary lifestyle, and only come together to breed.
+However, our two young twins Tahiry and Kambana still happily share their enclosure.

 Help us save endangered wildlife across the world.